Jasmit22/LibraryInventory/README.md

 7. Verify your edits in the same window
    **NB.** Edit will not be seen if you Search for the book using Walkthrough 1 because it requires more complex backend implentation which is out of the scope of this class 🚧

-## Walkthrough 5: View a Member in the System
+## 🧑‍💼Walkthrough 5: View a Member in the System

 1. Click "View Member" on the left bar or press Alt (or Option ⌥ on Mac) + M
 2. You can sort the list of members by any of the headers by clicking on them